Darke County, Ohio: Settlement and 19th century

-In 1807, the first American settlers began arriving in Darke County (then part of Miami).
-By 1808, initial plans for a settlement at the abandoned Fort Greenville were established, eventually becoming the modern city of Greenville.
-Darke County was split off from Miami County in 1809, and settlement continued to grow slowly throughout the early 19th century, with major settlement outside of Greenville proper being hampered by unfavorable swampland.
-By midcentury, the county had roughly 15,000 people.
+In 1807, the first European settlers began arriving in Darke County (then part of Miami).
+By 1808, initial plans were established for a settlement at the abandoned Fort Greenville that became the city of Greenville.
+Darke County split off from Miami County in 1809, and settlement continued to grow during the early 19th century, with major settlement outside Greenville proper hampered by unfavorable swampland.
+By mid-century, the county had roughly 15,000 people.

-The railroad arrived in Darke County in 1850, and soon Darke County was a major intersection for three different railroads, drastically spurring its economy.
-Despite its small size, Darke County at this time had developed a vibrant civil society and had many churches and banking institutions, as well as two newspapers.
-The county saw a large influx of German immigrants at this time, which further contributed to the social engagement of the community.
+The railroad arrived in Darke County in 1850, and soon the county was a major intersection for three railroads, drastically spurring its economy.
+Despite its small size, Darke County had developed a vibrant civil society and had many churches and banking institutions, as well as two newspapers.
+The county saw a large influx of German immigrants at this time, which added to the community's social engagement.

-During the American Civil War, Darke County was a staunchly Unionist county, and despite its small population it soon raised three full companies of volunteers for the Union Army.
-While the county was never on the Underground Railroad itself, local volunteers would frequently assist escaped slaves in moving to other free states.
-It was during this time that famed sharpshooter Annie Oakley was born here, and she remains one of the county's most famous people.
+During the American Civil War, Darke County was staunchly Unionist, and despite its small population it soon raised three full companies of volunteers for the Union Army.
+While the county was never on the Underground Railroad, local volunteers assisted escaped slaves moving to free states.
+During this time famed sharpshooter Annie Oakley was born there.
+She remains one of the county's most famous people.

 20th century and modern day

-Darke County's growth slowed throughout the 20th century, with its economy shifting towards manufacturing and light industry instead of just agriculture.
-Darke County benefitted from the growth of the Dayton metropolitan area towards the end of the century, but began to see its population decline during the late 20th century as manufacturing as a whole slowed across the country and Dayton began losing people.
+Darke County's growth slowed during the 20th century, with its economy shifting towards manufacturing and light industry instead of just agriculture.
+It benefited from the growth of the Dayton metropolitan area toward the end of the century, but began to see its population decline during the late 20th century as manufacturing slowed nationwide and Dayton began losing people.

-Today, Darke County's economy has rebounded, and its population has remained steady, with massive agricultural and industrial investments making it one of the best performing micropolitan areas in the country and a substantial amount of the working population still commuting to Dayton.
-As home to the Eldora Speedway, constructed in 1952, the county also hosts one of the largest tourist events in the Dayton metropolitan area.
+Darke County's economy has since rebounded and its population has remained steady, with massive agricultural and industrial investments making it one of the nation's best-performing micropolitan areas and a substantial amount of the working population still commuting to Dayton.
+As home to the Eldora Speedway, the county also hosts one of the Dayton metropolitan area's biggest tourist events.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 600 sqmi, of which 598 sqmi is land and 1.7 sqmi (0.3%) is water.
+According to the U.S. Census Bureau, the county has an area of 600 sqmi, of which 598 sqmi is land and 1.7 sqmi (0.3%) is water.